-Yes, naloxone kits can be distributed to eligible individuals (including training as applicable) who are and/or identify as being from First Nations communities provided they meet ONPP eligibility requirements, subject to any restrictions set out in the EO Notice.
+Yes, naloxone kits can be provided to eligible individuals (together with training) who are and/or identify as being from First Nations communities provided they meet ONPP eligibility requirements, subject to any restrictions set out in the EO Notice.

 5. How can an eligible individual without an Ontario health card number obtain a naloxone kit from a pharmacy?
 Can a person who is seeking naloxone or training at a pharmacy still maintain their anonymity as a "non-identified person"?